awsdocs/amazon-mq-developer-guide/doc_source/getting-started-activemq.md

 1. [Configure your broker as an event source](https://docs.aws.amazon.com/lambda/latest/dg/with-mq.html#services-mq-eventsourcemapping) for a Lambda function using the AWS Management Console\.
 You can also use the [https://docs.aws.amazon.com/cli/latest/reference/lambda/create-event-source-mapping.html](https://docs.aws.amazon.com/cli/latest/reference/lambda/create-event-source-mapping.html) AWS Command Line Interface command\.

-1. Write some code for your Lambda function to process the messages from your consumed from your broker\.
+1. Write some code for your Lambda function to process the messages consumed from your broker\.
 The Lambda payload that retrieved by your event source mapping depends on the engine type of the broker\.
 The following is an example of a Lambda payload for an Amazon MQ for ActiveMQ queue\.
 **Note**
  In the example, `testQueue` is the name of the queue\.